The World’s Best Countries For Owning Guns (And Living as an Expat)

-The United States of America is the best place in the world to own guns.
+The United States of America is the best/easiest place in the world to own guns.
 Period.

 It’s the only place you can get a gun at a Walmart.
 In fact, only 13 states require a background check.
 Guns can be advertised online and they can cost as little as US$100, making it the cheapest place to buy guns in the world.
+Even AR-15s can cost less than an Iphone.
 The estimated number of guns per capita is around 1.13.
 This means there are more guns than there are people.
 Even one of Iowa’s legislative bodies has passed a bill to allow children to handle handguns.
 But all of this is a topic for another day.

-Today, we’ll look at the alternatives… the countries with the easiest gun laws.
+Now that we’ve got that out of the way, today we’ll look at the alternatives… the countries with the easiest gun laws in the world.
 Places where you can bring your guns, buy new ones, stock up for doomsday, go hunting, or whatever your reasons might be.

 If you are looking to start a new life overseas and your main hobby is sport hunting, you are concerned for the safety of your family, or you just like occasionally going to the nearest gun range, odds are you’ll want to bring your guns to your new country of choice.